 All students enrolling for the first time in courses with a math component, a writing component, or courses that require extensive reading are required to take the Accuplacer or other appropriate placement test before registering.
 Students are required to register for the appropriate level of classes indicated by the results of the assessment.
 Students are allowed one retest of the Accuplacer per semester, unless otherwise recommended by an Academic Advisor.
-For subjects in which the required score has not been attained after retaking the assessment, students must complete the appropriate developmental course(s).
+For subjects in which the required score has not been attained after retaking the assessment, students must complete the appropriate transitional/developmental course(s).
 The Accuplacer covers mathematics, English, and reading.
 Low scores will not keep students from enrolling in college, but some courses and programs have minimum score requirements.
 If there are other test scores (e.g., ACT/SAT) that demonstrate college-level skill, the student may be exempt from the Accuplacer as determined by an Academic Advisor.
 All students taking any assessment or placement test must present valid picture identification at the time of testing.
 Policies regarding testing and placement are available in the Testing Center.
-All students who test into any developmental class must take ACS 102 Freshman Seminar during their first semester.
+All students who test into any transitional/developmental class class must take FYEX 1110 First Year Seminar during their first semester.